Bloomberg: India emerges second largest supplier of critical technology to Russia amid sanctions

 Bloomberg reported that US and European officials who spoke under condition of anonymity said that India is now the second largest supplier of restricted critical technology to Russia.

 This development comes at a time when the United States and its NATO allies are still struggling to limit Russia’s ability wage war in Ukraine.
 Russia has been unable to dual-use products directly to the country, so it has turned to third-country suppliers, sometimes via unwitting subsidiaries or networks of intermediaries.
-Russia relies on nations like India, Serbia and to bypass Western sanction.
+Russia relies nations like India, Serbia and China to bypass Western sanction.

-Bloomberg reports that Indian exports of restricted products such as microchips and circuits have increased significantly in recent months.
+Bloomberg reports that Indian of restricted products such as microchips and circuits have increased significantly in recent months.

 Exports in April and May surpassed $60 million, almost doubling the amount in earlier months of this year.
 They reached $95 millions in July.

-Officials said that the data shows that nearly one-fifth (or more) of the sensitive technology used by Russia’s industrial complex now comes from India.
+Officials said that the data shows that nearly one-fifth (or more) of the sensitive technology used by Russia’s military industrial complex now comes from India.

 The situation has caused frustration among Ukraine’s allies.
 Some officials have noted that their attempts to discuss the issue with Indian counterparts were met with little response.